dukelink/Baseramp/README.md

 ### What does Baseramp do?

-* Creates a private database
+* **Creates a privately owned and centralized database**

 * On a local or cloud server

-* That is user configurable without coding
+* That is configurable without coding

-* Bundled with pre-configured applications:
+* With a library of pre-built applications:
   * To Do Lists
   * Recurring Chores
   * Project Management